 Gadgets and accessories for simple, healthy cooking in a minimalist kitchen

-I love pasta dishes, but pasta made from flour of some kind is processed, so I eat it sparingly.
-I'll make pasta from veggies instead with my spiralizer (affiliate link) for spaghetti and noodler for lasagne-style noodles.
+I love pasta dishes, but pasta made from a flour of some kind is processed, so I eat it sparingly.
+I'll make pasta from veggies instead with my spiralizer for spaghetti and noodler for lasagne-style noodles.
 They're not difficult tools to use, and veggie noodles cook faster than processed noodles.
 So I can have pasta sooner and healthier!

 We use so little oil that we bought one small bottle (I think 12 ounces) of extra-virgin olive oil as our only oil.
 It lasted us nearly two years.